petergaultney/df-browse/README.md

 Python library that provides spreadsheet-style browsing of a Pandas dataframe within a terminal/curses environment.

-It was borne out of my love for Pandas, but my frustration with how difficult it is to really navigate/browse/inspect a large dataframe while you're operating on it within IPython.
+It was borne out of my love for curses-style/modal interfaces, and a frustration with how difficult it is to really navigate/browse/inspect a large dataframe while you're operating on it within IPython.